Demonstrators protest Afghan president's Australia visit

 "In particular, we will seek to enhance partnership between our nations in a number of fields including women's and girls' empowerment, public sector capacity building and agricultural productivity," he added.

-Ghani will lay a wreath at the Australian War Memorial on Monday before he meets with Turnbull.
+Ghani laid a wreath at the Australian War Memorial on Monday before he meets with Turnbull.

 Australia has lost 41 troops in Afghanistan since the U.S.-led invasion in 2001.